 Whence this whisky tradition of Port Hope, one of significance in the first half of the 1800s?

 Some settlers were English or other British.
-As the century progressed more Britons arrived, but the town was founded largely by American families who constituted a second wave of Loyalist influx to Canada, a pattern seen in other parts of Ontario.
+As the century progressed more Britons arrived, but the town was founded largely by American families, a second wave of Loyalist influx as seen in other parts of early Ontario.

-On the same historical website, an extract from the 1901 Historical Sketches of Port Hope by W. Arnot Craick states:
+In the same historical website, an extract from (1901) Historical Sketches of Port Hope, by W. Arnot Craick, states: